method7/wp-pure-naturals/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 8.6.2 =
+Added some fields to the Trovaprezzi template

+= 8.6.1 =
+jQuery ready event is deprecated so changes the JS files that still used it.

 = 8.6.0 =
 Usage of shortcodes in the unfiltered description attributes is now allowed